Security

 TLSAESKEYSROUTE

 Service-role keys only for backend access.
 No long-lived bearer tokens shared with operators.
-No exceptions on encryption either way: every connection terminates TLS 1.2 or higher, and every persisted byte sits behind AES-256.
+Every connection terminates TLS 1.2 or higher, and every persisted byte sits behind AES-256.

 Layer 01 Database Foundation